vRP-framework/vRP/README.md

 First, make sure you don't have other resources loaded (especially resources using MySQL, add them later and see if they break vRP). vRP use a new version of MySql.Data.dll, the 4.5, since only one version can be loaded at a time, if another resource load an older version, things will get crazy.

-Then copy the `vrp/` directory to your resource folder.
+Then clone the repository or download the master [archive](https://github.com/ImagicTheCat/vRP/archive/master.zip) and copy the `vrp/` directory to your resource folder.
 Add "vrp" to the loading resource list (first after the basic FiveM resources is better).

 #### Configuration